 Day 1 (Friday)

-11:20 AM--PROCEED TO RANGE FOR SYSTEM PROVING: The standard will be 1.5 MOA or less (if you're unfamiliar with MOA measurements, don't worry, this will all be explained in the classroom sessions).
-If you and your rifle shoot a 5 shot groups at 100 yards no larger than 1.5 inches, the accuracy standard is reached.
+11:20 PM--PROCEED TO THE FIRING LINE FOR SYSTEM PROVING: The initial standard will be 1.5 MOA or less (if you're unfamiliar with MOA measurements, don't worry, this will all be explained in the classroom sessions).
+If you and your rifle shoot a 5 shot groups at 100 yards no larger than 1.5 inches, the initial accuracy standard is reached.
 You will then chart your elevation range, being sure you can dial the scope to the level that constitutes a 1000 yard zero for your rifle and load.
 If you are unable to achieve the 1.5 MOA level of accuracy and/or your scope will not dial up far enough to get a 1000 yard zero, your rifle will be evaluated by one of our instructors.
 Steps will then be taken to correct any issues.
 The instructor may need to fire your rifle using the ammo you have brought--so remember to bring no less than 140 loaded rounds for the two day course.
 If the rifle and/or load recipe is suspect, we will take measures to help you correct the issues.
 That said, we do not anticipate system accuracy problems as you will have verbally affirmed prior to coming to the course what you and your rifle are capable of.

 Day 2 (Saturday)

 Please note: This itinerary is flexible to allow for the particular make up of the individuals in the given class.
-For instance, if everyone is using a mildot scope with mil adjust turrets, and no one in the class is interested in MOA (minute of angle) discussion, we won't go into MOA, but will use the added time to cover other matters of interest to those in the group.
+For instance, if everyone is using a mildot scope with mil adjust turrets, and no one in the class is interested in MOA (minute of angle) discussion, we won't go in depth into MOA, but will use the added time to cover other matters of interest to those in the group.
 This said, if ONE person it the group wants MOA info, everyone will get MOA info. :)

 In the event that severely inclement weather appears likely to ruin our range time, I will contact you ahead of time and announce the "rain date."
-If you're unable to make the rain date, your class fee will be refunded to you in full.
+If you're unable to make the rain date, your class fee (or deposit) will be refunded to you in full.
 Of course "real world" shooting happens in all sorts of weather, so we will make every effort not to cancel classes.
 Major snow or rain storms, or extremely high winds are the sorts of weather we will have to schedule around.
 Moderate snow, rain or wind will not result in class cancellation.
 Your pre-payment is not refundable unless we (not you) cancel the class. :)

-It is my hope that each shooter will come away with a well grounded knowledge base of long range shooting.
-While the techniques we will teach have been proven in the field, they may differ slightly (or perhaps radically in some cases) from what you've perhaps been exposed to in the past, so be prepared for that.
+It is our hope that each shooter will come away with a well grounded knowledge base of long range shooting.
+While the techniques we will teach have been proven in the field, they may differ slightly (or perhaps radically in some cases) from what you may have been exposed to in the past, so be prepared for that.
 If you prefer a different wind doping method than the one we teach, I won't fuss with you--so long as you're hitting steel, that is. :) And by the way, toss out pretty much all you've "learned" from sniper movies and war books--and show up with an attitude to learn--and the course will go well for you, and you will indeed gain knowledge.

 CONTACT INFO >>>>> email firstname.lastname@example.org

 All general questions about our classes which you may wish to have answered before booking your class should be put to us in email form.
-If you do not get an email reply with 1 business day, please re-send your email, or copy it to email@example.com
+If you do not get an email reply with 1 business day, please re-send your email, or copy it to email@example.com You can also call 276-613-3410 for info.

 Practical Long Range Riflery